MikeBusuttil/GraphDB-playground/README.md

 ### pre-requisites

 The following assumes you have `docker` engine & `docker-compose` installed.
-Also, the MySQL root password is taken from your systems environment variable `NORTHWIND_MYSQL` which should be set to `password` in order for step #2 below to work.
+Also, the MySQL root password is taken from your system's environment variable "`NORTHWIND_MYSQL`" which should be set in order for steps #1 & #2 below to work.

 ### building the environment